GabiMoldovan/Accesa-Coding-Challenge/README.md

 2. Created the files for the rest of the Services

 3. Began working on a diagram for the functionalities of the services

+4. Finished the services with the CRUD operations

+5. I added the user and auth controllers

+6. I created a sql script to inject the dummy data that populates the data base

+7. I used Postman to create the testing user

+8. I inserted the data into the data base from the sql script (PLEASE CHECK THE "data for the data base folder")